 The elimination of the option pricing model used to value the contingent consideration liability reflected a change in the Company's valuation technique during the three months ended June 30, 2022.
-There were no other changes to the Company's valuation techniques or methodologies during the years ended December 31, 2022 or 2021, respectively.
+There were no other changes to the Company's valuation techniques or methodologies during the years ended December 31, 2023 or 2022, respectively.

-The following tables present the changes in the Company's recurring Level 3 fair value measurements for the warrants liability, contingent consideration, financing derivatives and interest make-whole derivative for the years ended December 31, 2022 and 2021:
+The following tables present the changes in the Company's recurring Level 3 fair value measurements for the warrants liability and contingent consideration for the years ended December 31, 2023 and 2022:

-(In thousands) Warra nts Liability Contingent Consideration Liability Financing Derivatives est Make-whole Derivative Balance as of December 31, 2020 \$ 2,831 \$ \$ 11,300 \$ 871 Total (gain) loss included in other income (expense), net (1) 7,689 (1,800) 150 Settlement or derecognition upon extinguishment of host debt (9,500) (1,021) Initial recognition and measurement 5,600 Balance as of December 31, 2021 \$ 10,520 \$ 5,600 \$ \$ Total gain included in other income (expense), net (1) (9,802) Total loss recognized due to remeasurement (1) 2,348 Transfer to Level 2 (2) (7,948) Balance as of December 31, 2022 \$ 718 \$ \$ - \$
+(In thousands) Warra nts Liability Contingent Consideration Liability Balance as of December 31, 2021 \$ 10,520 \$ 5,600 Total gain included in other income (expense), net (9,802) Total loss recognized due to remeasurement (1) 2,348 Transfer to Level 2 (2) (7,948) Balance as of December 31, 2022 \$ 718 \$ Total gain included in other income (expense), net (49) Balance as of December 31, 2023 \$ 669 \$

-(1) All gains and losses were recorded in other income (expense), net in the Consolidated Statements of Operations and Comprehensive Loss.
+(1) The loss due to remeasurement of the contingent consideration liability was recorded in general and administrative expense in the Consolidated Statements of Operations and Comprehensive Loss.